david419kr/codex-openai-adapter/README.md

 Of course, it also works fine as a normal chat/completions API for general non-agent use.
 It has been tested on Windows and Apple Silicon Mac.

+**Prerequisite: Codex must already be installed and logged in on the machine, and a valid `auth.json` must already exist before you run this adapter.
+The default expected location is `~/.codex/auth.json`.
+Without that file, this adapter cannot authenticate to the Codex backend.**

 ## Run

 Fresh setup: